 No Win No Fee Claims For Accidents Caused By Another Employee

 Here at Accident Claims UK, we can offer you a way to have your claim processed with no financial risk to you at all.
 Under our No Win No Fee agreement, we won’t charge when we take your injured by another employee claim on, and we won’t charge while we process your claim, even if this takes months.
-If we fail to win you any compensation settlement at all, we don’t charge you at all.
+If we fail to win you any compensation settlement, we don’t charge you at all.
 It is that simple.
 When we do win you a settlement, we will deduct our fee from the money we have received for you, and then we will pass what is left over to you.
-Speak to one of our claims advisors on the number below to learn more.
+Please speak to one of our claims advisors on the number below to learn more.

 How We Can Help You Claim For A Workplace Injury Caused By Another Employee